kkwlkk/ragemp-mango/README.md

 ## Mango Framework

-A simple, lightweight, and powerful TypeScript framework for building alt:V servers.
+A simple, lightweight, and powerful TypeScript framework for building RageMP servers.

 ## Features